-The Myriad MyRisk™ Hereditary Cancer test provides vital information to help people with a strong personal or family history of cancer understand their own risk of developing the disease.
+The Myriad Genetics MyRisk™ Hereditary Cancer Test provides vital information to help people with a strong personal or family history of cancer understand their own risk of developing the disease.
 With this information, they can take steps to potentially prevent cancer, delay the onset of the disease or catch it at an earlier stage when outcomes and survival rates are better.

 Cancer may be inherited if:

 A combination of cancers on the same side of the family

 Any one of the following cancers at age 50 or younger

 Any one of these rare presentations at any age